neuromodulation/py_neuromodulation/docs/source/usage.rst

 Bursts
 ~~~~~~

-**bursting** features are strongly investigated in the context of invasive electrophysiology.
-Here different burst features for different frequency bands with a different time duration for threshold estimation can be specified:
+**bursting** features were previously often investigated in invasive electrophysiology.
+Here burst features for different frequency bands with specified *time_duration_s* and *threshold* can be estimated:

 .. code-block:: json